subottimale/Buran-Bofa-case/Build Pics/readme.md

 If using the gasket-mount plate, see below for the how I approached assembly.
 Some variation and adustment is expected, depending on the tolerance of the case manufacture and the gasket material selected.
 <br>

-Used a simple, light adhesive and 1/8" thick polyurethan foam (~3mm) cut to 2.5mm widths and trimmed to fit the various tab lenghts:
+Used a light adhesive and 1/8" thick polyurethan foam (~3mm) cut to 2.5mm widths and trimmed to fit the various tab lenghts:
 ![Buran Gasket Plate_2](https://github.com/subottimale/Buran-Bofa-case/assets/69826495/1f876771-50af-49cc-9d7a-12b1c0470b21)
 ![Buran Gasket Plate Close_2](https://github.com/subottimale/Buran-Bofa-case/assets/69826495/e54d0d33-4f86-4ecf-b71d-e70616e2066d)
 <br>
-Gasket material faces the base, and sits just above flush.
+Gasketed side faces the base, and sits just above flush.

 ![Buran Gasket Plate Orientation_2](https://github.com/subottimale/Buran-Bofa-case/assets/69826495/c683d744-f794-4bbe-b2c6-533a140c68af)